SwingTheVine/Wplace-TelemetryServer/README.md

 The long-term storage is stripped of all PII.
 Therefore, the data can be considered ephemeral/anonymous.

+## Why Do You Need This Data?
+The telemetry data is currently used so I can:
+1. Tell how many users have updated to the next version.
+Inversely, if a bunch of users are staying at a downgraded version, that speaks volumes about the compatibility of the next version up.
+For example, if the latest version is 0.83.0, and the version has been out for a week (the userscript auto-updates every 24 hours), it means the users running 0.81.0 are intentionally running version 0.81.0 because they encountered an issue with either 0.82.0 or 0.83.0.
+2. The pure, anonymous user count per browser/OS.
+This tells me which browsers/OS work with Blue Marble.
+Inversely, if a popular browser/OS is *not* listed in the data, it means Blue Marble does not work on that browser/OS due to the [survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias) in the data.
+For example, if 0.5% of Blue Marble users are on Edge, this means Blue Marble does not work on Edge for most users because statistically, [5% of all internet users are on Edge](https://gs.statcounter.com/).
+This data shows that users are intentionally avoiding using Edge (and we can assume therefore that Blue Marble does not work on Edge)
+3. Online users.
+This one is simple.
+If Blue Marble starts to break wplace, users will disable Blue Marble and the "Online Users" statistic will drop.
+Watching this statistic will allow me to respond quickly to major outages.
+This has happened in the past when the openfreemap endpoint was changed by wplace, and it broke the game for all Blue Marble users.

 ## Disclaimers
 ### Who has access to the server?
 The server is hosted by ForceHost.